 We’re all familiar with the old adage, “nothing worth having comes easy.”
-And while we’re hesitant to rely on clichés, the saying definitely applies to Amazon reviews.
+While we’re hesitant to rely on clichés, the saying definitely applies to Amazon reviews.

 With all the rules and restrictions surrounding reviews, it can be tempting to cut corners and use black hat tricks as a quick fix to get more and better reviews.
-At times, it can feel as if these regulations exist just to make your life difficult; but, in fact, they’re there to protect customers from immoral sellers and provide the best possible e-commerce experience.
+At times, it can feel as if these regulations exist just to make your life difficult; but, in fact, they’re there to protect customers from untrustworthy sellers who abuse the system and take advantage of the customer.

 A Review Rundown

-Every experienced Amazon seller understands the importance of reviews – both quantity and quality.
-That’s because product reviews have a significant impact on your product ranking.
+Every experienced Amazon seller understands the importance of reviews – both in quantity and quality.
+It’s no secret that product reviews have a massive impact on your product ranking, and the type of reviews that you garner can either make or break your Amazon business.

 Seller Ratings

-Seller rating is a record of a seller’s sales history and a measure of their credibility.
-Seller ratings can only be submitted by shoppers who have made a purchase and fill out the seller feedback form on the Amazon account orders page.
+The seller rating is a record of an individual seller’s sales history and a measure of their credibility.
+Seller ratings can only be submitted by verified customers who have made a purchase and then filled out the seller feedback form on the Amazon account orders page.

 Product Reviews

-The catch with product reviews is that proof of purchase isn’t required.
-Anyone with an Amazon account can leave a product review.
+One catch with product reviews is that a proof of purchase isn’t required by Amazon, which means that nearly anyone with an Amazon account can leave a product review.
 This makes product reviews slightly more difficult to verify and monitor than seller ratings.

 Why is it So Hard to Get Amazon Reviews?